-At March 31, 2018, our off-balance sheet arrangements of \$176.9 million included purchase obligations, as previously discussed in the Contractual Obligations section of Liquidity and Capital Resources, and future minimum rental commitments, net of noncancelable subleases, under operating lease agreements primarily for our Asset-Based service centers.
+At June 30, 2018, our off-balance sheet arrangements of \$174.7 million included purchase obligations, as previously discussed in the Contractual Obligations section of Liquidity and Capital Resources, and future minimum rental commitments, net of noncancelable subleases, under operating lease agreements primarily for our Asset-Based service centers.

 We have no investments, loans, or any other known contractual arrangements with unconsolidated special-purpose entities, variable interest entities, or financial partnerships and have no outstanding loans with executive officers or directors.
 Income Taxes

-Our effective tax benefit rate was 10.7% and 41.4% for the three months ended March 31, 2018 and 2017, respectively.
+Our effective tax benefit rate was 68.0% and 15.0% for the three months and six months ended June 30, 2018, respectively.
+Our effective tax rate was 34.6% and 27.1% for the three months and six months ended June 30, 2017, respectively.
 As a result of the Tax Reform Act and our use of a fiscal year rather than a calendar year for U.S. income tax filing, taxes are required to be calculated by applying a blended rate to the taxable income for the tax year ended February 28, 2018.
-In computing total tax expense for the first quarter of 2018, a 32.74% blended rate was applied to the two months ended February 28, 2018, and a projected combined tax rate of 25.8% (based on the federal statutory rate of 21% plus applicable state tax rates) was applied to the month of March 2018.
+In computing total tax expense for the three and six months ended June 30, 2018, a 32.74% blended rate was applied to the two months ended February 28, 2018, and a projected combined tax rate of 26.5% (based on the federal statutory rate of 21% plus applicable state tax rates) was applied to the months of March 2018 through June 2018.
 The average state tax rate, net of the associated federal deduction, is approximately 5%.
 However, various factors may cause the full-year 2018 tax rate to vary significantly from the statutory rate.

 At December 31, 2017, we remeasured deferred tax assets and liabilities based on the rate at which they are expected to reverse in the future.
 Existing deferred tax assets and liabilities at December 31, 2017 that were reasonably estimated to reverse in the tax year ending February 28, 2018 were remeasured at a rate of 32.74%.
-Existing deferred tax assets and liabilities at December 31, 2017 that were reasonably estimated to reverse after the tax year ending February 28, 2018 were remeasured at a rate of 32.74%.
-Existing deferred tax assets and liabilities at December 31, 2017 that were reasonably estimated to reverse after the tax year ending February 28, 2018 were remeasured at a rate of 21.0%.
-In the first quarter of 2018, a provisional reduction of net deferred income tax liabilities was recognized related to the reversal of temporary differences through our tax year end of February 28, 2018.
-As a result, we recognized a provisional deferred tax benefit in continuing operations of \$2.6 million as of March 31, 2018, which impacted the effective tax benefit rate for first quarter 2018 as noted in the following table.
+Existing deferred tax assets and liabilities at December 31, 2017 that were reasonably estimated to reverse after the tax year ending February 28, 2018 were remeasured at a rate of 31.0%.
+In the first six months of 2018, a provisional reduction of net deferred income tax liabilities was recognized related to the reversal of temporary differences through our tax year end of February 28, 2018.
+As a result, we recognized a provisional deferred tax benefit in continuing operations of less than \$0.1 million and \$2.6 million in the three and six months ended June 30, 2018, respectively, which impacted the effective tax benefit rate as noted in the following table.
 The three-month period ended March 31, 2018 was also impacted by the February 2018 passage of the Bipartisan Budget Act of 2018 which retroactively reinstated the alternative fuel tax credit that had previously expired on December 31, 2016.
-The credit was reinstated through December 31, 2017 and the \$1.2 million credit related to 2017 recognized in the first quarter of 2018 resulted in a 13.4% tax benefit.
-For the three months ended March 31, 2017, the difference in the effective rate and the statutory federal rate, then in effect, primarily resulted from state income taxes, nondeductible expenses, changes in tax valuation allowances, and changes in the cash surrender value of life insurance.
+The credit was reinstated through December 31, 2017 and the \$1.2 million credit related to 2017 recognized in the first quarter of 2018 resulted in a 12.4% tax benefit for the six months ended June 30, 2018.
+For the three and six months ended June 30, 2017, the difference in the effective rate and the statutory federal rate, then in effect, primarily resulted from state income taxes, nondeductible expenses, changes in tax valuation allowances, the tax benefit from the vesting of stock awards, and changes in the cash surrender value of life insurance.